DinisCruz/Book_Hacking_Portugal/Research/Education.md

   * year 3 - Fixing code and DevOps

 Give students cloud accounts and make them use the current state-of-the-art software and services (GitHub, JIRA, travis, Jenkins, SAST, VisualStudio, IntelliJ, Eclipse, etc..)

+### CV

+The CV has a document is dead (at least for technology), what matter is your public digital footprint:
+  * GitHub repo
+  * StackOverflow score
+  * Quality of Twitter feed
+  * Personal blog contents